Master of Arts in International Relations (MAIR) Program

 GVPT 604: Introduction to War and Armed Conflict in World Politics

 Abstract: This seminar examines major theories of both international and civil wars and reviews major empirical studies that test theories of conflict.
 The topics include the onset of armed conflict, the duration and outcomes of wars, and the durability of peace in the aftermath of wars.
-The focus is on developing an understanding of central debates in the literature and primary empirical findings from quantitative and cross-national analyses that are of policy relevance.
+The focus is on developing an understanding of central debates in the literature and primary empirical findings from quantitative and cross-national analyses.

 GVPT 605: Introduction to Conflict and Cooperation in the World Economy

 Abstract: This seminar examines major theoretical approaches and empirical studies of international political economy, contemporary dynamics of globalization, the role of domestic politics in the formation of foreign economic policies of states, the dynamics of international trade and investment disputes, and role of international institutions in multi-lateral governance of the world economy.
-The focus is on developing an understanding of central debates in the literature and primary empirical findings from quantitative and cross-national analyses that are of policy relevance.
+The focus is on developing an understanding of central debates in the literature and primary empirical findings from quantitative and cross-national analyses.

-GVPT 606: Introduction to International Institutions and International Law
+GVPT 606: Introduction to International Law and Institutions

 Abstract: This seminar examines major theoretical approaches and empirical studies of international law and institutions relating to international political economy and international security.
-Topics to be covered include the sources of international law and the development of core legal principles in the post-WWII ear, the role of international economic institutions such as WTO, IMF, and World Bank in the global economy, and the influence of international institutions such as the UN Security Council, World Court, and International Criminal Court in addressing international security issues.
+Topics to be covered include the sources of international law and the development of core legal principles in the post-WWII era, the role of international economic institutions such as WTO, IMF, and World Bank in the global economy, and the influence of international institutions such as the UN Security Council, World Court, and International Criminal Court in addressing international security issues.
 Larger questions about the effectiveness of the WTO, Laws of War, and International Human Rights Law will be considered.
-The focus is on developing an understanding of central debates in the literature and primary empirical findings from quantitative and cross-national analyses that are of policy relevance.
+The focus is on developing an understanding of central debates in the literature and primary empirical findings from quantitative and cross-national analyses.